 In my last post, I argued for using reparations to enhance Black institutions.
 With the remaining 2 trillion we might give $700 billion to HBCUs to increase their endowments.
 If we tie the endowments to enrollment, the average school would receive 7 billion, boosting their per capita endowments from $2400 to 2.3 million per student, in line with the 150 wealthiest American universities.
 Another 300 billion could go to the United Negro College Fund to boost their endowment 50,000%.
 With this windfall, HBCUs in partnership with the UNCF could ensure that no Black student has to take out loans for college.
 In addition, an increased net worth would vastly improve the Black fundraising base for both the UNCF and HBCUs and increase the population of Black folks that would be able to contribute significant financial support to their own students.

 Now, the final trillion: There are 339 Black owned banks and credit unions in America holding a total of 10 billion dollars.
 With 1 trillion dollars we could multiply that total 10,000%.
 If they loan out just 10% of their assets at a time, (A modest estimate) that’s 250,000 Black start ups or 500,000 mortgages.
 A Black Economic Union (BEU) representing banks and credit unions, as well as shareholders in Black credit unions and Black bank account holders, could set policy to promote industrial, housing and agricultural cooperatives.
-Housing cooperatives in particular would be our bulwark against gentrification.
+Housing cooperatives and community land trusts in particular would be our bulwark against gentrification.
 Worker ownership of the means of production should be promoted as the ideal organizing principle for Black enterprise because it would maximize community benefit.

 These proposals intersect.
 For instance, the Birth Trusts could be invested in the BPT, which would be invested in the stock market, the BEU and land.
 The BEU investment would be separate from the 1 trillion dollar infusion.
 The trust’s landholdings could be leased long-term to families and businesses at a discount.
 Predominantly Black municipalities might agree to tax trust lands at a reduced rate, since their residents would be the beneficiaries of trust dividends as well as HBCU-UNCF consortium charter schools and Black Economic Union loans.
 HBCU endowments could also be partially invested into said fund, which would increase scholarship funds to individual students both on the HBCU and UNCF side, while generating startup funds for alumni.

 How to administer all this?
 I’ve proposed two organizations, an HBCU-UNCF consortium and a Black Economic Union.
 What these would oversee is dwarfed by the 8 trillion dollar BPT.
 In what follows, I have tried to distribute power widely and avoid creating a new elite for White power to co-opt.
 Black America could be divided into precincts of approximately 5000 people, which would each elect one delegate to a quadrennial convention of the Black Power Trust Foundation.
-These precincts would be divided into about 50 regions, each electing a representative to the board which would administer the fund and oversee its staff.
+These precincts would be grouped into about 50 regions, each electing a representative to the board which would administer the fund and oversee its staff.
 Each region’s delegates would meet annually to review the board’s work.
 (I’m getting into the weeds here, but, my brain is wound up.)
 Each meeting would vote to approve or disapprove the board’s work.
 If 60% of the regions disapprove, the regions would collectively vote on every individual board member.
 Board members not receiving 50% +1 regional votes in their favor would be expelled and their regional constituents would have to send someone else.
 The HBCU-UNCF consortium and the Black Economic Union might be governed on a similar model, with most delegates chosen by institutional stakeholders and the Black Power Trust Foundation appointing a certain number of seats to each board.
 (And they in turn contributing additional board members to the BPTF)

 This sketch is surely not exhaustive.
 This is something for us to debate and consider.
 No matter what happens, what will define our future will not be money.
 What will define our future will be what defined our past, our bond and commitment one to another, our commitment to those that made us and to the unborn.
 From the slave ship, through the plantations, under the lynching tree, through every storm, it is this wealth that has carried us over and it alone can sustain us.
 Ashe.